Social Security Disability

 If you are unable to work due to one or more severe physical or mental health conditions, you may be entitled to social security disability or supplemental security income.
 For either benefit, your health condition must be so severe that you cannot work at any job for at least twelve months.
 To qualify for social security disability, you need to have worked for several years prior to the date you became disabled.
 Eligibility for supplemental security income is based on financial need.
 You do not need a prior work history.

-You may apply for benefits by calling your local Social Security office to schedule an office or telephone interview or you may apply on-line at www.socialsecurity.gov.
-About 65% of all applicants are denied initially.
+You may apply for benefits by calling your local Social Security office to schedule a telephone interview, you may qualify for services of a social security disability advocate at the Department of Vocational Services, you may apply on-line at www.socialsecurity.gov, or you may retain Ms. Rubenstein to file the initial application for you on-line.
+About 65% of all applicants are denied benefits initially.
 If you are denied initially, you should request reconsideration.
 About 80% of the claims are denied on reconsideration.
 If you are denied on reconsideration, you should request a hearing before an administrative law judge.
 At that level, about 60% of the claims are granted as most people are represented by lawyers.
 It takes about two to six months to receive a written decision on the initial application and on reconsideration.
-It takes about a year for a hearing to be scheduled before an administrative law judge and several months for the judge to write a decision.
-People who retain attorneys are more successful in obtaining benefits, as attorneys are familiar with the process, the forms and the procedures and know legal arguments to make and factual issues to present in order to obtain a favorable decision.
+It takes about a year for a hearing to be scheduled before an administrative law judge and one to three months for the judge to write a decision.
+People who retain attorneys are more successful in obtaining benefits, as attorneys are familiar with the process, the forms, and the procedures, and know legal arguments to make and factual issues to present in order to obtain a favorable decision.

 CONTINGENCY FEE AGREEMENT

 If you hire a lawyer to represent you, you will not owe the lawyer a fee for professional time and services unless you win the case.
-If you are successful, the lawyer is entitled to up to 25% of your retroactive (past due) award or $6,000, whichever is less.
+If you are successful, the lawyer is entitled to 25% of your retroactive (past due) award or $6,000, whichever is less.
 The Social Security Administration will withhold attorneys fees from your retroactive award and pay your lawyer directly.
-The lawyer may charge you separately for out-of-pocket expenses, such as xeroxing, postage, medical records and toll charges.
+The lawyer may charge you separately for costs, such as medical records.

-For more information about obtaining social security disability benefits, contact the National Organization of Social Security Claims Representatives at www.nosscr.org.
-For information about locating a Social Security Disability Lawyer near you, contact www.Social-security-lawyers.net
+For more information about obtaining social security disability benefits, contact Phyllis Rubenstein.
+For information about locating other Social Security Disability Lawyers near you, contact the National Organization of Social Security Claimants' Representatives at www.nosscr.org or www.Social-security-lawyers.net.